eugenezadorin/airtable-php/README.md

 ```php
 $query->whereRaw("OR( AND({Code}>'100', {Code}<'300'), {Name}='Qux' )");
 ```

+All query builder methods are used to make raw formula under the hood.
+It means that if the functionality of query builder is not enough, you can always use raw formula instead.

 Note that library don't validate raw formulas so you can get exception from Airtable API.